Eeems-Org/remarkable.guide/src/tips/dualboot.rst

 Dualbooting the reMarkable
 ==========================

+.. contents:: Contents
+   :local:
+   :backlinks: none

 :raw-html:`<div class="warning">⚠️ Make sure you have backed up your SSH password. ⚠️<br/>`

 If you didn't write down your password and something goes terribly wrong, you will be unable to access your device.
 An :doc:`../tech/recovery` will be required.
-It is also recommended to setup a :doc:`../guide/access/ssh#ssh_key` instead of using password authentication.
+It is also recommended to setup a :doc:`../guide/access/ssh` - :ref:`ssh-key` instead of using password authentication.

 When SSHing to a different OS version, you will get a cryptographic key mismatch.
 This is normal, and you can safely remove the offending line from your ~/.ssh/known_hosts file.
 :raw-html:`</div>`